colyseus/docs/docs/migrating/unity-sdk-0.14.5.md

 ### ColyseusManager

-One of the bigger changes in this upgrade is that ColyseusManager is now a generic-typed class, so your project will need a class that inherits from ColyseusManager
+One of the bigger changes in this upgrade is that ColyseusManager is now a generic-typed class, so your project will need a class that inherits from ColyseusManager.

 ```csharp
 public class YOUR_MANAGER_CLASS : ColyseusManager<YOUR_MANAGER_CLASS>